 Encryption

-Some Apiture Open Banking APIs pass sensitive data (such as passwords) or personally identifiable data (such as social security numbers).
+Some Apiture Digital Banking APIs pass sensitive data (such as passwords) or personally identifiable data (such as social security numbers).
 Such data is necessary for digital banking applications: regulations require financial institutions to verify the identity of their customers.

 The APIs all operate using transport layer security (TLS or https